jacobzipper/2secure4u/README.md

 5. Add tests to client libraries that simulate all kinds of exploits/cases
 6. Research into requests/http(s) server libraries and hack together a "tsfu://" protocol that mirrors http(s) functionality with tsfu security
 7. Look into actual algorithm optimizations and other ways to make the protocol more stupidly secure/redundant

+### Notes

+This is all realllllyyyy bad right now

+I tried my best for the past 12ish hours to make you all a cool new thing

+I don't think I'll give up on this project, so I will definitely definitely definitely revise this later to not be so gross

+Suggestions, comments, concerns, contributions, and h8 all welcome!